Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

+In the case of an uncompensated interface, we assume that tunneling can only occur between the SC and the A-sublattice in the AFM.
+In this case, we find from Ref.~\cite{prb_submission} that the tunneling matrix becomes

 Here we have allowed for a possible misalignment between the magnetization direction in the AFM and the magnetization direction at the interface through the unit vector $\vec m$.
 When the system is uncompensated, there should in general also be spin-dependent reflection.
-For simplicity, we set the reflection matrix equal at both sides of the interface and equal to $\hat R_S = \hat R_A = r\tau_z\vec m\cdot \vec\sigma$.
+For simplicity, we set the reflection matrix equal at both sides of the interface and equal to $\hat R_{SC} = \hat R_{AF} = r\tau_z\vec m\cdot \vec\sigma$.
 Note that instead of an uncompensated interface, one can instead use a thin ferromagnetic (F) layer.
 For instance, one could consider an SC/F/I/AFM structure, where the insulator (I) is used to reduce the exchange bias effect.
 In this case, $\vec m$ would be the magnetization direction of the ferromagnet.

-We solve \cref{eq:usadel,eq:gen_curr,eq:gap,eq:bc} numerically using the Ricatti-parametrization~\cite{eschrig2000,konstandin2005}.
+We solve \cref{eq:usadel,eq:gen_curr,eq:gap,eq:bc} numerically using the Ricatti-parametrization~\cite{eschrig2000,konstandin2005} and a collocation method~\cite{prb_submission}, and determine the matrix current by fixed-point iterations of \cref{eq:gen_curr}.
 For simplicity, we set the diffusion constant to be equal in both materials.
-We denote by $L_{AF}$ and $L_{SC}$ the length of the AFM and SC, respectively, and $\xi=\sqrt{D/\Delta_0}$ is the diffusive coherence length.
+We denote by $L_{AF}$ and $L_{SC}$ the lengths of the AFM and SC, respectively, and $\xi=\sqrt{D/\Delta_0}$ is the diffusive coherence length.
 To find the critical temperature, we use the algorithm described in Ref.~\cite{ali2016}.